oiwah/ranking/README.md

 About
 =====

-Library for Ranking implemented by C++
+Library for Learning to Rank implemented by C++

 Pointwise Methods